 What to Expect from Indian Cinema this Decade!!

-A new year, a new decade; how time rushes like a commuter late for work.
+I can’t believe it’s 2020 already.
+A new year, a new decade; how time rushes by!
 The rhythm of another year fills us with hope, perseverance, and the will to do something better than yesterday, doesn’t it?

 With the coming decade, our expectations of movies about to hit the theatres have soared considerably.
 Let’s see how upcoming movies are going to change the game and introduce us to a whole new world of entertainment and art.